Enome/enome.github.io/_posts/2014-03-24-drag-and-drop-with-react-js.markdown

 });
 {% endhighlight %}

 First of all you need to set `draggable='true'` on the element you want to drag.
 If you are dragging selected text, images or links you don't need the set the attribute since those elements are draggable by default.
-This means that we need to handle those types inside our drop event (more below).
+This also means that we need to handle those types inside our drop event (more below).

-The next step is to define an onDragStart event and handler.
+The next step is to define an `onDragStart` event and handler.
 For transferring the data we are using [DataTransfer](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer) object which all related events will be able to access.
 The first parameter of `setData` is the type, we set it to `text`.
 Because we are passing a string we need to stringify our object with `JSON.stringify`.

 #### Custom types